 Australia’s biggest climbing centers, the Sydney Indoor Climbing Gyms at St Peters and Villawood are a great opportunity to get hot and bothered with a workout.
-The casual entry fee is $27 and includes a harness, where you’re able to get involved in the 350 roped routes, 120 leadable, 160 top ropes, as well as the 200 metre square bouldering wall.
+The casual entry fee is $27 and includes a harness, where you’re able to get involved in the 350 roped routes, 120 leadable, 160 top ropes, as well as the 200-metre square bouldering wall.
 Scaling walls of an average height of 14 metres, many are taller, you’ll quickly forget about the rain outside.
 Maybe just don’t look down!

 Enjoy dinner, drinks and the view at Hotel Palisade, Millers Point